-4 Module coordinator PD Dr. Maria Neuß Prof. Dr. Uwe Sonnewald 5 Contents Lecture a) The biological part deals with the following topics: • Metabolic Networks • Allosteric Regulation of Metabolism The dual role of metabolites as signalling molecules and intermediates • Metabolite Channeling • Reversible Formation of Protein Complexes • Concepts of Synthetic Biology • Membrane Transport and Membrane Association of Proteins b) Within the mathematical part, the mathematical modeling of the processes studied in the biological part is performed and the models are simulated by using standard simulation software like e.g. Matlab.
-The mathematical and simulation approaches include: • modelling approaches accounting for the spatial structure of cells: compartments, organelles, membrane systems and the spatial distribution of enzymes and metabolites • a hierarchy of mathematical models are considered, including compartment models (systems of coupled ordinary differential equations) and continuous models in space and time (systems of partial differential equations) like reaction -diffusion-transport systems subjected to appropriate boundary and transmission conditions • implementation of temporal and spatial discretizations for transmission problems in Matlab or other simulation software.
+4 Module coordinator Prof. Dr. Maria Neuß Prof. Dr. Uwe Sonnewald 5 Contents Lecture a) The biological part deals with the following topics: Metabolic Networks Allosteric Regulation of Metabolism The dual role of metabolites as signalling molecules and intermediates Metabolite Channeling Reversible Formation of Protein Complexes Concepts of Synthetic Biology Membrane Transport and Membrane Association of Proteins b) Within the mathematical part, the mathematical modeling of the processes studied in the biological part is performed and the models are simulated by using standard simulation software like e.g. Matlab.
+The mathematical and simulation approaches include: modelling approaches accounting for the spatial structure of cells: compartments, organelles, membrane systems and the spatial distribution of enzymes and metabolites a hierarchy of mathematical models in space and time (systems of partial differential equations) like reaction -diffusion-transport systems subjected to appropriate boundary and transmission problems in Matlab or other simulation software.
 Laboratory course Metabolite quantitation by HPLC-tandem mass spectrometry.
 Protein biochemistry to assess the architecture of protein complexes: differential centrifugation, SDS-PAGE, western blot, etc. Tutorial Within the tutorial, the mathematical notions are discussed and deepened by means of blackboard and computer homework 6 Learning objectives and skills Students gain insight into feedback regulation of plant metabolism by metabolic intermediates learn to conduct advanced analytical methods are in touch with state-of-the art research topics will be trained to apply the acquired knowledge on the analysis of protein complexes acquire a in-depth knowledge and understanding in the area of mathematical modelling of intracellular processes compare different modelling and simulation approaches and interpret the results in the framework of the biological application investigate working methods from different disciplines (biology and mathematics) and develop new interdisciplinary approaches.
 7 Prerequisites Suggested: Module Partial differential equations for life sciences 8 Integration in curriculum semester: 3;2 9 Module compatibility Mandatory Elective Modules Group 1 Master of Science Integrated Life Sciences: Biology, Biomathematics, Biophysics 20192 10 Method of examination Written or oral (60 minutes) PL: Written examination 90 min.
 SL: Paper- and Computer exercises as a measure of performance level (exercise book; approx. 50 pages) 11 Grading procedure Written or oral (100%) Written exam 100% 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 120 h Independent study: 180 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography A course in Mathematical Biology,de Vries, Hillen, Lewis, Müller, Schönfisch, 2006

-1 Module name 48151 Stochastic Models for Life Sciences 5 ECTS 2 Courses / lectures Vorlesung: Stochastic Models for Life Sciences (2 SWS) 5 ECTS 3 Lecturers Prof. Vasily Zaburdaev
+1 Module name 48151 Stochastic Models for Life Sciences 5 ECTS 2 Courses / lectures Vorlesung: ILS-MA-M8: Stochastic Models for Life Sciences (Lecture) (2 SWS) Übung: ILS-MA-M8: Stochastic Models for Life Sciences (Tutorial) (2 SWS) 5 ECTS 5 ECTS 3 Lecturers Prof. Vasily Zaburdaev